TV Globo Internacional: Programming

-TV Globo Internacional offers more than four thousand hours of entertainment a day, including soap operas, series, miniseries, music festivals, humor programs, documentaries, news and live soccer.
-The channel signal is generated by Globo in Rio de Janeiro and São Paulo, and transmitted via satellite to the different international distributors.
+TV Globo Internacional offers more than four thousand hours of programming a day, including soap operas, series, miniseries, music, comedy, documentaries, news and live soccer.
+The channel's signal comes from Globo's playouts in Rio de Janeiro and São Paulo, and transmitted via satellite to the different international distributors.
 Access to the channel takes place through local cable or satellite operators.
 They are currently available in more than 105 countries on four continents: Africa, Americas, Asia and Oceania.

-Globo Internacional's programming is similar to that of TV Globo in Brazil, but because it is an international channel, not all programming generated in Brazil can be displayed (due to international broadcasting rights).
+Globo Internacional's programming is similar to that of TV Globo in Brazil, but because it is an international channel, not all programming coming from Brazil could be aired (due to international broadcasting rights).
 Switches are also made in the grid of programs for their subscribers in 115 countries in order to offer more variety.
-TVGI, in addition to the soap operas and miniseries produced by TV Globo in Brazil, also broadcasts TV news programs such as Hora Um da Notícia, Bom Dia Brasil, Jornal Hoje, Jornal Nacional and Jornal da Globo, live soccer, besides the 3 telenovelas currently exhibited in Brazil.
-The chapters will air the day after the transmission in Brazil, due to differences in time zone and editing.
+TVGI, in addition to the soap operas and miniseries produced by TV Globo in Brazil, also broadcasts TV news programs such as Hora Um da Notícia, Bom Dia Brasil, Jornal Hoje, Jornal Nacional and Jornal da Globo, live soccer, besides the three telenovelas currently airing in Brazil.
+The episodes will air the day after the original broadcast in Brazil, due to differences in time zone and editing.
 The same thing happens in relation to the series.
-In the case of Vale a Pena Ver de Novo, the telenovela transmitted to a certain region will not necessarily be the same one that will be appearing in Brazil.
+In the case of Vale a Pena Ver de Novo, the telenovela transmitted to a certain region will not necessarily be the same one as aired in Brazil.
 Serials such as A Diarista, Casseta & Planeta Urgente, Caldeirão do Huck, A Grande Família, Domingão do Faustão and Zorra Total, among others, are also broadcast by TVGI.
-The subscriber can follow the matches of the Brazilian Championship, Brazil Cup and some state championships.
+Subscribers could follow the matches of the Brazilian Championship, Brazil Cup and some state championships.
 The TV Globo Internacional also broadcasts the Brazilian Carnival, national films, Spectacular Sports and shows.

 It also broadcasts its own productions such as Planeta Brasil EUA, Planeta Brasil Japão, Cá Estamos, Conexões and America News, which brings the best of Brazilian communities abroad.
 In addition it also transmits GNT shows.